Alex Verdugo Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings (2022)

-- In his last appearance on Monday, Oct.
-3, the 27-year-old right-hander, started and went six innings against the Toronto Blue Jays.
+- In his last appearance on Wednesday, Oct.
+5, the 29-year-old southpaw, started and went six scoreless innings against the Los Angeles Angels.

 © 2023 Data Skrive.
 All rights reserved.